christianuhlcc/blog/content/en/posts/oe_learn_from_failure.md

 In a nutshell, a post-mortem investigation happens after the problem, where you create a ***document*** with the rough following content:

 * ***What*** exactly went wrong:
 Describe the problem in understandable words, for easier aggregation and discoverability.
 This should also contain the impact of the problem, and lots of metadata for classification and analytics.
-A timeline of actions and evidences helps a lot, starting with maybe a faulty commit or observed behavior.
+A timeline of actions and evidence helps a lot, starting with maybe a faulty commit or observed behavior.
 * The ***impact*** of the problem:
 To understand the severity, you need to understand how many of your customers were impacted in what way.
 How many customers were impacted?
 What data was lost?
 How many requests failed?
 What was the p99 latency of requests during the time?
 If you treat every problem with the same panic brush, people will rapidly get tired of your process, and you'll lose out on valuable learnings.
 * The ***cause*** of the error: